This page provides information and forms (applications, certificates, and notices) related to amusement devices.

 Registration of amusement devices

-Amusement devices must be registered with us by the device owner, after the device has been certified by a registered engineer.
-The device owner must also obtain a permit to operate from the local authority.
+Amusement devices must be registered with WorkSafe by the device owner, after the device has been examined by an appropriate Chartered Professional Engineer (CPEng) or a suitable competent person, as the case may be.
+The device owner must also obtain a permit to operate from the local authority after erecting the amusement device, before it can be operated.

-Email queries relating to registration of amusement devices to us at amusementdeviceregistration@worksafe.govt.nz
+Email queries relating to registration of amusement devices to amusementdeviceregistration@worksafe.govt.nz

-A list of registered amusement devices can be found in the document below:
+A list of currently registered amusement devices can be found in the document below:

 PDF

-Before you can operate the amusement device, you must obtain all of the following.
-Allow sufficient time to obtain:
+Before you can operate an amusement device, you must obtain all of the following documentation in the order set out below:

 What is required before operating an amusement device?